 We have gathered everything you need to know about OAE in an extensive guide.

 The first tympanometers in the 1950s were not able to compensate for negative middle ear pressure.
 This is no longer the case.
 Today, compensating for a negative middle ear pressure is the clinical standard in all tympanometers.
 Imagine if this was the case with your OAE device?
 Interacoustics’ pressurized OAE compensates for the shift in peak compliance, allowing you to perform pressurized DPOAE and TEOAE despite of negative middle ear pressure.

 In fact, studies show a remarkable improvement in the amplitude of pressurized OAE at frequencies below 2 kHz.
-Particularly children with negative ear pressure can obtain a full and reliable measurement even though their ear is filled up with fluid.
+Particularly children with negative ear pressure can obtain a full and reliable measurement even though they may have small amounts of fluid in their ear.

 Interacoustics has several experts within OAE.
 In a constant effort to improve testing methods and to secure reliable test results, our experts are deeply engaged with advanced engineering and complex algorithms.